danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.9/index.md

 2. Let's run a few queries to understand what the dataset looks like.
 Copy-and-paste the following query into the UI, then click the **Run** button (or press **Ctrl/Cmd+Enter**):
     ```sql
-    show tables in spotify
+    SHOW TABLES IN spotify
     ```

     You should see a table named **songs**.

 3. The following command shows the schema of **songs**:
     ```sql
-    describe spotify.songs
+    DESCRIBE spotify.songs
     ```

 4. View some of the data in the tables.
 This query displays 100 days' worth of streaming data:
     ```sql
-    select * from spotify.songs limit 100
+    SELECT * FROM spotify.songs LIMIT 100
     ```

 5. To see the most popular songs, sort by the **Streams** column:
     ```sql
-    select * from spotify.songs order by Streams desc
+    SELECT * FROM spotify.songs
+    ORDER BY Streams DESC
     ```

 <img src="./images/topstreams.png" width="100%" alt="" />